bkpathak/blackjack/README.md

 * In the case of a tied score, known as "push" or "standoff", bets are normally returned without adjustment; however, a blackjack beats any hand that is not a blackjack, even one with a value of 21.
 * An outcome of blackjack vs. blackjack results in a push.

+# Running the game

+Download the folder and run the main.py file containing inside the the src directory.

+# Sample output of program